danielsociu/labyrinthMatrixGame/README.md

 Led is a crazy magician that threw you in his magic labyrinth, in which he has a lot of his minions that are trying to mercilessly kill you.
 Led made the labyrinth such that whenever you enter a new room, he actually teleports you to a random room in the labyrinth, far away from an exit!
-You have to kill a lot of his minions and to make him teleport you through a lot of rooms so that his magic energy runs out and eventually get to an exit when he's too weakened and can't keep you away anymore.
+To make his magic energy run out you have to kill a lot of his minions and to make him teleport you through a lot of rooms in order for him to be weakened and unable to teleport you far away from an exit!
 Be aware each health point matters, since there is a lot to overcome!